Silverlake Conservation and Community Fund

 The fund is open to bids for eligible projects within the parished areas of Warmwell, Crossways, Knightsford, Broadmayne, Owermoigne, Puddletown, Moreton, Winfrith Newburgh.

-2019.
 Applicants can apply for up to £5,000 per annum from the fund.
-Please read the Silverlake Conservation and Community Guidance note for further details of the application and assessment process.
+Please read the Silverlake Conservation and Community guidance note for further details of the application and assessment process.

-To apply for funding please carryout the following steps:
+To apply, please carry out the following steps:

 download the Silverlake Conservation and Community Fund application form.